 Somewhere in the ’10s of the 21st century, from 2011 to 2014 to be specific, the Rotterdam Student Rugby Club went through life as Erasmus RSRC.
 This meaningless piece of identity loss has been reversed in consultation with all parties after the Club for matches received “three cheers voor Erasmus”.

-In 2018, the RSRC celebrates its fiftieth anniversary, or its tenth lustrum.
+In 2023, the RSRC celebrates its fifty-fifth anniversary, or its eleventh lustrum.
 A milestone in the history of the RSRC.

 Of course RSRC is nothing without its members, and we want to thank them for making our club possible.